-Friendships are one of the three most important relationships in our lives.
+Friendships are one of the three most important relationships in our lives, so how do friendships change with age?
 What makes them different from our familial relationships is the fact that they’re kind of, well, voluntary.
 You get to choose your friends.
 You don’t get to choose your family, but you can choose how wide or small your social circle is.

 It doesn’t matter who we are or where we come from, friends are essential to our social lives and our attitudes to making and keeping friends changes over time.
 A 10 year long Australian study found that older people who had a larger friendship network were 20 percent less likely to die, than older people who had no or minimal friends.
 Friendships change over time, but we can’t deny that friendships are essential to a happy life.